microsoft/react-native-code-push/README.md

 # React Native Module for CodePush

-*Note: This README is only relevant to the latest version of our plugin in source.
-If you are using an older version, please switch to the relevant tag to view the docs for that particular version.*
+*Note: This README is only relevant to the latest version of our plugin.
+If you are using an older version, please switch to the relevant tag on [our GitHub repo](https://github.com/Microsoft/react-native-code-push) to view the docs for that particular version.*

 ![Switching tags](https://cloud.githubusercontent.com/assets/8598682/17350832/ce0dec40-58de-11e6-9c8c-906bb114c34f.png)